ttichy/spree_fab/README.md

 $ bundle install
 ```

-Finally, you need to run spree_fancy's installer:
+Finally, you need to run spree_fab's installer:

 ```
-$ bundle exec rails g spree_fancy:install
+$ bundle exec rails g spree_fab:install
 ```

-This copies over the migrations from the extension into your application, and sets up asset pipeline require statements for `spree_fancy`.
+This copies over the migrations from the extension into your application, and sets up asset pipeline require statements for `spree_fab`.

 Usage
 =====